daftspunk/dishsmith/README.md

 For my wife, Becky :-)

-DishSmith is a meal planner created at [HACT 2013](http://hact.org.au) in a 32 hour programming sprint.
+DishSmith is a meal planner created at [HACT 2013](http://hact.org.au) hackathon in a 32 hour programming sprint.

 ## What is it?